ska-telescope/developer.skatelescope.org/src/tutorial/setup-minikube.rst

 - **Ingress/Load Balancer**: Load Balancer that exposes both HTTP (port 80) and HTTPS (port 443) ports on your host machine.
 This is helpful if you want to expose your cluster ingresses to the outside world
 - **OCI Registry**: OCI Registry making to allow locally-built images to be used within the Minikube cluster
 - **Metallb**: Allows to expose on a specific IP each of the Kubernetes **services** of type **LoadBalancer** by deploying `Metallb <https://metallb.universe.tf/>`_
-- **Extdns**: External DNS server to expose the FQDNS of the Kubernetes LoadBalancer services supported by Metallb
+- **Extdns**: External DNS server to expose the FQDNs (Fully Qualified Domain Name) of the Kubernetes LoadBalancer services supported by Metallb
 - **DNS Configuration**: For **systemd-resolved** enabled Linux systems, automatically updates the DNS to resolve **svc.cluster.local** queries
 - **Tango Operator**: Enables DeviceServer and DatabaseDS resources (CRDs) to be deployed to the cluster using the `SKA Tango Operator <https://gitlab.com/ska-telescope/ska-tango-operator>`_